telerik/ajax-docs/controls/grid/functionality/exporting/overview.md

 	End If
 End Sub

-Protected Sub GenerateText(ByRef gridItem As GridDataItem)
+Protected Sub GenerateText(ByVal gridItem As GridDataItem)
-	'you can use gridItem["columnUniqueName"].FindControl() to access child controls if needed gridItem("myTemplateColumn").Text = gridItem.DataItem("SomeColumn").ToString()
+    'you can use gridItem("columnUniqueName").FindControl() to access child controls if needed, however, 'controls will only be available if ExportOnlyData property is set to false. (`ExportOnlyData="False"`)

+    'Get the data from the DataItem instead
+    'DataItem object is DataRow is binding data using DataTables
+    gridItem("myTemplateColumn").Text = TryCast(TryCast(gridItem.DataItem, DataRowView).Row, DataRow)("DataSourceField").ToString()

+    'When binding to custom Object, DataItem object will be the Object type that is bound to Grid gridItem("myTemplateColumn").Text = gridItem.DataItem.ObjectProperty

     'generate a string for Excel here, according to the concrete business logic 'and according to the Excel rules (e.g., special new line characters, simple strings without HTML, etc.)
 End Sub
 ````